About Us

 In 2019 she was awarded a Masters with distinction in Creative Writing and more recently she has expanded her creative practice to include creative writing, photography and film-making.
 Her first short film (S)kin about a mother’s hands won best documentary short at the

 8&HalFilm Awards and was screened at the Women Over Fifty Film Festival – WOFFF in 2021 and Italian film festival Cinema D’Idea in 2022.
 Her following short film, Old Mother Blackbird, is a story about maternal love and empty nests inspired by a brave and loyal blackbird who nested in Sophie’s own garden.
 The music and words are written and performed by Sophie, and her hand-made collage is used to illustrate the story.
-It was first screened at the Women Over Fifty Film Festival (WOFFF) in 2023 and is now available to watch as part of Virgin Atlantic’s inflight entertainment package until the end of March 2025.
+It was first screened at the Women Over Fifty Film Festival (WOFFF) in 2023 and is now available to watch as part of Virgin Atlantic’s inflight entertainment package.
 The film has also been made into a children’s book and a series of greeting cards.

 Sophie’s creative work has often reflected her own personal story.
 Her current work is inspired by the perspectives of middle age.
 She has recently collaborated on creative ageing projects with her local choir and with arts organisation Deepness Dementia Media.
 In 2024 Sophie was music director and composer for Dementia The Musical written by Ron Coleman, which was funded by Creative Scotland to tour around the major theatres in Scotland in autumn 2024.